 The actual traffic assignment is accomplished using a path-based algorithm in Emme[®].
 This procedure uses the projected gradient method to reach network equilibrium, in place of the commonly-used linear approximation method (Frank-Wolfe algorithm).
-The path-based assignment is able to reach finer levels of convergence in a shorter amount of time than the standard assignment.
+The path-based assignment is able to reach finer levels of convergence in a shorter amount of time than the

+Chicago Metropolitan Agency for Planning standard assignment.
 Another benefit of the path-based assignment is that the paths generated during the assignment are saved (one for each assigned vehicle class) and can be used to conduct detailed analyses after the assignment is finished.